Strange Bedfellows: Find Out Who Todd Chrisley Of ‘Chrisley Knows Best’ Considers His ‘Best Friend’!

 The star, who was recently diagnosed with melanoma, went on to say, “I didn’t know was how his kind heart and advice would lift me up when I wanted to fall down.
 Thank you Todd.
 You truly know what’s best!
 I just love this guy!”

-So, it sounds like that, despite all his haters and the people who take to the blogs and criticize him, Todd Chrisley of Chrisley Knows Best seems to have a lot of supporters.
+It seems that despite all his haters and the people who take to the blogs and criticize him, Todd Chrisley of Chrisley Knows Best seems to have a lot of supporters.

 Personalized Packages From Santa arrived for my kids!
 Use code LOVE25 & save 25% https://t.co/YsyH6whFWg @santaletters1 #pkgFromSanta pic.twitter.com/D0mFUz019R